Skip to main content

 This course explores the processes and mechanisms involved in detecting stimuli from the environment and how we perceive information gathered through sensation.
 Topics include psychophysics, neurophysiology, the visual system, object perception, color vision, sound and audition, touch and pain, and chemosensation (gustation and olfaction).

-PSYC 370A Topics in Psychology: Clinical and Applied
+PSYC 370A Topics in Psychology: Clinical & Applied

-PSYC 370B Topics in Psychology: Biological and Psychophysical Processes
+PSYC 370B Topics in Psychology: Biological & Psychophysical Processes

 PSYC 370C Topics in Psychology: Cognitive and Learning

-PSYC 370D Topics in Psychology: Social, Developmental, and Personality
+PSYC 370D Topics in Psychology: Soc, Dev, & Pers

 A semester-long study of topics in Psychology.
 Topics and emphases will vary according to the instructor.
 This course may be repeated for credit with different topics.
-See the New and Topics Courses page on the Registrar’s webpage for descriptions and applicability to majors/minors in other departments.
+See the New and Topics Courses page on the Registrar's webpage for descriptions and applicability to graduation requirements.

 A semester-long study of topics in Psychology.
 Topics and emphases will vary according to the instructor.
 This course may be repeated for credit with different topics.
-See the New and Topics Courses page on the Registrar’s webpage for descriptions and applicability to majors/minors in other departments.
+See the New and Topics Courses page on the Registrar's webpage for descriptions and applicability to graduation requirements.

 This course represents an opportunity to take a specialized, advanced-level class from a faculty member.
-Seminar students will complete the senior thesis paper for psychology.
+Seminar students will compete the senior thesis paper for psychology.

 The Senior level Independent Study can be taken as an extension of PSYC 498W for continued work on a research project or at a field internship site.
 Specifically, research interns may earn independent study credit for conducting advanced analyses on their research results and revising their empirical research reports, e.g., for potential publication.
 Field interns may earn independent study credit for continuing work at their internship site, in excess of the minimum requirement of 168 hours.

-This course provides senior Psychology majors with applied psychological experience obtained through a research internship in which students conduct original research under faculty supervision.
+This course provides senior Psychology majors with applied psychological experience obtained through either a field internship at an organization engaging in psychological or related work, or through a research internship in which students conduct original research under faculty supervision.
 Students may not begin their internship hours prior to successful completion of, or concurrent enrollment with PSYC 253.

 This course provides senior Psychology majors with applied psychological experience obtained through a field internship at an organization engaging in psychological or related work.
 Field internships count toward the World Engagement: Community Engaged Learning General Education requirement.
 Students may not begin their internship hours prior to successful completion of, or concurrent enrollment with, PSYC 253, and concurrent enrollment in PSYC 410 when taking PSYC 498.